 - Minecraft notebook (green notebook from the dollar store with Minecraft stickers on it)

 So was the past 30 hours of frenzied activity worth it?
 Yep.
-Your boy only turns 10 once, and, frankly, it was fun to come up with cute Minecraft stuff.
-He LOVED his Minecraft birthday party and so did his friends.
+Your child only turns 10 once, and, frankly, it was fun to come up with cute Minecraft stuff.
+She LOVED her Minecraft birthday party and so did her friends.
 And because I didn’t plan it way in advance, that meant I couldn’t go absolutely crazy, which make it easier on my wallet and on cleanup.
 All in all, I’m very happy, albeit a bit tired now.

 I want to thank everyone who put their Minecraft ideas online — without you, I could not have pulled off such a great party in so little time.
 There’s yet another wonderful benefit to the Internet!